 5. Medical: In case of emergency, the local healthcare facility is The Snowmass Medical Care Clinic, a walk-in facility located at Base Village.

 As always, when we venture out to a new destination, we do so without any preconceived notions.
 Our goal is always for the destination in question to reveal itself to us.
-Snowmass Village did not disappoint— it is one place that we will be talking about for years to come!
+Snowmass Village definitely did not disappoint.
+Without a doubt, it is one place that we will be talking about for years to come!